'PlayerUnknown’s Battlegrounds': Huge PUBG Announcement For PlayStation 4 Gamers

 According to Kim, the goal of PUBG is not just to reach every video game console but to reach every area of multimedia and entertainment.
 Kim said that he wants to see PUBG move beyond video games and into the realms of TV and movies as well.

-While the Xbox One version is not completely finished yet, the test version sold a million copies in its first 48 hours and has sold “considerably” well since that time.
+While the Xbox One version is not completely finished yet, the test version sold a million copies in the first 48 hours and has sold “considerably” well since that time.
 With the huge success, Kim said that it has been even better than the company anticipated, which explains why they want to test the waters of PUBG in other areas to capitalize on its popularity.

-Kim went on to say that there are also visions of Esports leagues, cartoons, animated efforts and more.
+Kim went on to say that there are also visions of Esports leagues, cartoons, animated movies and more.
 He also said that Hollywood and Netflix have both reached out about working with the PUBG property in the future.